s-manguy/projects/front-end-libraries/oc-08-filmo-utiliser-les-design-patterns/README.md

 ## How to get this project ?
 1. Clone this project
 2. Open it in VSCode
-3. Launch the GoLive plugin
+3. Launch the LiveServer plugin